aemann2/django-todo-react/README.md

 # Django / React todo

 Demo for a decoupled, full stack React/Django Todo application.
 Code taken from [here](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react).
+This version has adapted that code to use funciton-based React components.

 ## Install:
 - Set up a `venv` folder in the project's root directory: `python -m venv venv`